Lean manufacturing: Evolution in the rest of the world

-Two similar, contemporaneous books from the U.K. are more international in scope.
+Two similar, contemporaneous books from the UK are more international in scope.
 One of the books, with both conceptual articles and case studies, includes three sections on just-in-time practices: in Japan (e.g., at Toyota, Mazda, and Tokagawa Electric); in Europe (jmg Bostrom, Lucas Electric, Cummins Engine, IBM, 3M, Datasolve Ltd., Renault, Massey Ferguson); and in the US and Australia (Repco Manufacturing-Australia, Xerox Computer, and two on Hewlett-Packard).
 The second book, reporting on what was billed as the First International Conference on just-in-time manufacturing, includes case studies in three companies: Repco-Australia, IBM-UK, and 3M-UK.
 In addition, a day two keynote address discussed just-in-time as applied "across all disciplines, ... from accounting and systems to design and production".

+Writing in an east African context, Kigwana notes that terminology also used for similar versions of just-in-time includes "material-as-needed" (MAN) and a system known as "daily overhead and perfect supply in the nick of time" (DOPs).

 Rebranding as "lean"

 John Krafcik coined the term Lean in his 1988 article, "Triumph of the Lean Production System".
 The article states: (a) Lean manufacturing plants have higher levels of productivity/quality than non-Lean and (b) "The level of plant technology seems to have little effect on operating performance" (page 51).
 According to the article, risks with implementing Lean can be reduced by: "developing a well-trained, flexible workforce, product designs that are easy to build with high quality, and a supportive, high-performance supplier network" (page 51).